HOME

 NEW ROXY THEATER WILL OPEN JUNE 24

-The new theatre is located across the street from the Isis and will be modernly equipped in every respect to serve the Southern Oregon public.
+The new theater is located across the street from the Isis and will be modernly equipped in every respect to serve the Southern Oregon public.
 Within a few days workmen will start installing the large neon sign, equipment and new seats.

 Medford Mail Tribune, June 12, 1932, page 4